Logical Relations for Session-Typed Concurrency: Background

-The configuration typing rules (see \Cref{fig:config-typing}) use the judgment $\Delta_0 \Vdash \mathcal{C}:: \Delta$ to type configurations.
+The configuration typing rules of \lang are given in \Cref{fig:config-typing}, using the judgment $\Delta_0 \Vdash \mathcal{C}:: \Delta$.
 We allow configurations to have \emph{free channels}, which amount to \mit{$\Delta_0$} and \mit{$\Delta$} for the given judgment.
 The channels in \mit{$\Delta$} comprise the channels for which there exist providing processes in the configuration \mit{$\mathcal{C}$}, the channels in \mit{$\Delta_0$} comprise the channels for which there exist client processes in the configuration \mit{$\mathcal{C}$}.
 It may be surprising that we refer to these channels as free, given that they occur in \mit{$C$}.
 Would linearity not imply that they occur ``exactly once'', and thus must be bound?
-It is more fruitful to think of channels as shared resources, like memory locations, that are \emph{shared} among processes. \ilst then ensures that at most two processes, a provider and a client, share a channel at any point in time, where each "owns" one endpoint of (\ie a reference to) the channel.
+It is more fruitful to think of channels as shared resources, like memory locations, \emph{shared} among processes. \illst then ensures that at most two processes, a provider and a client, share a channel at any point in time, where each "owns" one endpoint of (\ie a reference to) the channel.
 The careful accounting of ``resources'' is visible in the configuration typing rules.
-For example, rule $\mathbf{proc}$ insists that for all the channel endpoints used by process \mit{$\mathbf{proc}(x_\alpha, \hat{\delta}(P))$} there exists either a provider in the sub-configuration \mit{$\mathcal{C}$}, making the channel bound, or the endpoint is free and occurs in \mit{$\Delta'_0, \Delta$}.
+For example, rule $\mathbf{proc}$ insists that for all the channel endpoints used by process \mit{$\mathbf{proc}(x_\alpha, \hat{\delta}(P))$} there exists either a provider in the sub-configuration \mit{$\mathcal{C}$}, making the channel bound, or the endpoint is free and occurs in \mit{$\Delta'_0$}.